ayoolaolafenwa/PixelLib/Tutorials/change_video_bg.md

 change_bg.gray_camera(capture, frames_per_second=15, show_frames = True, frame_name = "Ayo", check_fps = True,
 output_video_name="output_video.mp4")
 ```
-It is similar to the code we used to color camera frames.
+It is similar to the code we used to color camera's frames.
 The only difference is that we called the function *gray_camera*.
 We performed the same routine, replaced the video filepath to capture and added the same parameters.